XRPLF/rippled/README.md

 Some portions of this source code are currently closed source.

-This the repository for Ripple's:
+This is the repository for Ripple's:
 * rippled - P2P network server
 * ripple.js - JavaScript client libraries.